silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 Action methods can return one of four main things:

 * an array.
-In this case the values in the array are available in the templates and the controller completes as usual by returning a [api:HTTPResponse] with the body set to the current template.
+In this case the values in the array are available in the templates and the controller completes as usual by returning a [api:SilverStripe\Control\HTTPResponse] with the body set to the current template.
 * `HTML`.
 SilverStripe will wrap the `HTML` into a `HTTPResponse` and set the status code to 200.
-* an [api:HTTPResponse] containing a manually defined `status code` and `body`.
+* an [api:SilverStripe\Control\HTTPResponse] containing a manually defined `status code` and `body`.
-* an [api:HTTPResponse_Exception].
+* an [api:SilverStripe\Control\HTTPResponse_Exception].
 A special type of response which indicates an error.
 By returning the exception, the execution pipeline can adapt and display any error handlers.

 **mysite/code/controllers/TeamController.php**